samforwill/nlp-campaign-messaging/README.md

 #### Visualization Analysis and Classifier Performance:

-After classifying the tweets and normalizing the data, we employed visualizations to examine the differences in messaging strategies between Marie Glusenkamp Pérez and Chris Deluzio.
+After classifying the tweets and normalizing the data, we employed visualizations to examine the differences in messaging strategies between Marie gluesenkamp Pérez and Chris Deluzio.
 Each visualization offers insights into specific aspects of their Twitter engagement, based on their classification results.

 1. **Message Categories**: